Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/functions/functions-content.md

-Functions are using in neural networks a lot: forward propagation, backward propagation, attention, activation functions, gradients, and many more.
+Functions are used in neural networks a lot: forward propagation, backward propagation, attention, activation functions, gradients, and many more.

 You don't need to learn them yet, just check them out.